-(a) These regulations apply to applicants seeking Environmental Enforcement and Training Grant Program Act funds grants, applicants, and grant recipients under the Environmental Enforcement and Training Grant Program established by the Secretary of the California Environmental Protection Agency.

-(b) The regulations in this Article, provide the following as required by Penal Code section 14301:

-- (1) Describe how grants are to be allocated or awarded; - (a) (2) Describe the procedures for applying for Environmental Enforcement and Training Act grants-; - (b) (3) Describe the criteria to be used in determining which applications will be funded: and - (c) (4) Describe the administrative and fiscal requirements governing the receipt and expenditure of Environmental Enforcement and Training Act grant funds.
+- (a) These regulations apply to applicants seeking Environmental Enforcement and Training Grant ProgramAct fundsgrants, applicants for such funds, and grant recipients under the Environmental Enforcement and Training Grant Program established by the Secretary of the California Environmental Protection Agency. - (b) The regulations in this Article, provide the following as required by Penal Code section 14301: - (1) Describe how grants are to be allocated or awarded; - (a2) Describe the procedures for applying for Environmental Enforcement and Training Act grants-; - (b3) Describe the criteria to be used in determining which applications will be funded-; and - (e4) Describe the administrative and fiscal requirements governing the receipt and expenditure of Environmental Enforcement and Training Act grant funds.

 Authority: Penal Code section 14301, 14314.
 Reference: Penal Code sections 14300, 14301, 14303, 14306, 14307, 14308, 14309, 14314.
 Amend section 10012 of title 27 of California Code of Regulations, to read: